TheSilvered/nest/docs/stdlib/coroutine_library.md

 **Returns:**

-A `Coroutine` object or throws an error if the given function was written in C or C++.
+A new `Coroutine` object.
+An error is thrown if the given function is written in C or C++.

 **Example:**